syncfusion/blazor-docs/src/treemap/treemap/legend.md

 ## Legend with RTL support

-Setting the [`EnableRtl`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_EnableRtl) property to **true**, the legend icon will be rendered on the right and legend text will be rendered on left of the legend icon.
+Set the [`EnableRtl`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_EnableRtl) property to **true**, the legend icon will be rendered on the right and the legend text will be rendered on the left of the legend icon.

 In the following sample, the legend with RTL is shown.